February 4, 2021: Spokko has announced a new iOS playtest in Australia, as well as teasing an upcoming Android soft-launch

 everything we know about the witcher: monster slayer

-In a recent gameplay reveal we got a look at a few different characters, including both a merchant and another Witcher from the School of the Wolf.
+In the gameplay reveal we got a look at a few different characters, including both a merchant and another Witcher from the School of the Wolf.
 The Witcher character is your master in the game, and actually looks a little like an older version of Lambert, but considering when the game is set, we know that’s impossible.

 It looks like The Witcher: Monster Slayer has NPCs who give you quests, as well as travelling merchants you buy items from.
 Though, considering this is AR, it’s unlikely that NPC interaction will be a massive part of the game.